-Jennifer and Brandon Ratzlaff ("Donors") made a generous contribution of \$25,000 to support the College of Human Sciences' Personal Financial Planning Clinic.
-To honor and recognize the contribution, a Personal Financial Planning Clinic counseling room will be named "Ratzlaff Family Counseling Room".
-Signage will specify the approved name.
+Multiple parties associated with the Department of Personal Financial Planning, including alumni, faculty and staff ("Donors"), made a generous contribution of \$25,000 to honor Dr. Vickie Hampton.
+To honor and recognize this contribution, Personal Financial Planning Clinic Room 305A within the Texas Tech Plaza will be named "In Honor of Dr. Vickie Hampton".
+Signage for the space will specify the approved name.